 In comparison to other jobs, Leafly states there are now more full-time cannabis industry workers than there are electrical engineers.
 Let that sink in.

-Closing thoughts: What is the future for cannabis education?
+Closing thoughts: What is the future of cannabis education?

-With more US states embracing cannabis legalization and increased demand for jobs within the cannabis industry, we believe cannabis education will continue to rise.
+With more U.S. states embracing cannabis legalization and increasing demand for jobs within the cannabis industry, we believe cannabis education will continue to rise.

 Universities, colleges, and other educational institutions will not only profit from the increased interest in cannabis careers but also provide cannabis organizations and companies with eager, educated, and knowledgeable job candidates.